The Peninsula arrives in London with the aplomb of a Hong Kong house that knows no half-measures.

 Who we recommend it to

 We recommend the Peninsula to travellers who want a new palace, without the dusty heritage of London institutions.
-It's a hotel for international executives, fortysomething couples on a Knightsbridge shopping weekend, affluent families who prefer invisible technology to outdated charm.
+It's a hotel for international executives, fortysomething couples on a Knightsbridge shopping weekend, wealthy families who prefer invisible technology to outdated charm.
 Peninsula Asia regulars find their bearings here, millimetric service and flawless efficiency.

 The building